Gperyy/Gperyy/README.md

 # 💫 About Me:
+🔭  Hi!
+I'm Gülperi, a Front-End Web Developer | React 📚 Graduated from Econometrics.
+Also graphic designer.
+💡 Diving deep into Front-End Web Development at the highly selective Re:Coded bootcamp.
-🔭 I’m currently studying on Re: Coded FE Bootcamp 2023<br><br>👨‍💻 All of my projects are available at https://linktr.ee/zbulu<br><br>⚡ I'm an aviation lover, nerd gamer.
+👨‍💻 All of my projects are available at https://linktr.ee/zbulu<br><br>⚡ I'm an aviation lover, nerd gamer.
 Also, I'm a graphic designer.
+🤝Reach me to connect and collaborate.

 <div align="center">
   <img height="200" src="https://media.tenor.com/BJ-9w-MUVCMAAAAC/tis100-sad.gif"  />